The evolution of AKS: from Containers to Kubernetes to Azure Kubernetes Services (AKS)

 - It is Free!
 AKS is a free service.
 You only pay for the resources (VMs, storage and networking) your cluster uses.
 No additional costs are charged for the AKS PaaS service itself.
 Basically, the complex management of the cluster is free of charge.

 - Each Kubernetes cluster needs one or more master nodes.
-These master nodes contain the configuration and take responsibility for the management of the cluster.
-The master nodes are at the expense of Microsoft, you only pay for the VMs or workloads your cluster consists.
+These VMs contain the configuration and take responsibility for the management of the cluster.
+The master nodes are at the expense of Microsoft, you only pay for the VMs or workloads your AKS-cluster consists.

 - AKS offers excellent integration with Azure DevOps for setting up CD / CI pipelines.
 For CI en CD pipelines it is most important that updates are deployed to production systems at any time of the day.
 With rolling updates, you can update the containers one by one without any downtime.